Snater/spirii-recruiting-challenge/README.md

 ## Real-time status update considerations

-- Real-time status updates could be implemented using a WebSocket connection (i.e. per react-use-websocket) or HTTP/2 connection (i.e. using gRPC).
+- Real-time status updates can be implemented using a WebSocket connection (as done in this application) or HTTP/2 connection (i.e. using gRPC).
 - As an alternative to maintaining a persistent connection to the backend, the client could use short- oder long-polling.
 That having the disadvantage of not instantly reflecting any status update due to the interval between polling requests, the implementation effort is less since the polling would simply query a static REST API endpoint.
 - It would also be possible to use Server-Sent Events.
 However, since these are unidirectional, it is not possible for the client to dynamically update the locations which status updates should be received for.
 There would need to be a backend session keeping track of the filtered locations.
 - The implementation of this challenge is only a list.
 If there would be an actual map, it would be nice to pinpoint all (filtered) locations in the map.
 According to whatever pins are visible in the map (considering zoom etc.), these would need to also be considered for status updates.